TonyHC/Project-Management-Tool/README.md

 - Utilize Spring Security + JWT to secure both the frontend and backend

 - Implement drag and drop functionality for lists using [react-beautiful-dnd](https://www.npmjs.com/package/react-beautiful-dnd) and [react-usestateref](https://www.npmjs.com/package/react-usestateref) packages

+## How to run this web application and its required services on Docker

+**Prerequisites**
+- Clone or download this project through your preferred method

+- Make sure you have Docker or Docker Desktop installed for your machine

+- Open your preferred terminal and change to the directory containing the docker-compose.yml
+  - Enter the following Docker command `docker compose up -d` to create the required containers
+  - Wait for the containers to be built and finish running

+<br>**Docker containers are up and running**
+- Visit [Project Management Tool](http://localhost:8080) to access the web application

+- Head to [phpMyAdmin](http://localhost:8081) to access the GUI for MySQL and log in with the following credentials:
+  - `Username: root`
+  - `Password: password`

 ## How to visit the web application hosted by Heroku
 - Head to https://user-project-management-tool.herokuapp.com